-Wiki per App: Work + Documents = ❤️
+Wiki per Space: Work + Documents = ❤️

-Now we store documents inside apps.
-For example, we have apps for Hiring and for Customer Feedback.
+Now we store documents inside Spaces.
+For example, we have Spaces for Hiring and for Customer Feedback.
 Here are the docs inside them:

 Why this approach is better?

-- Context FTW.
+Context FTW.
 Documents and work live together.
-For example, you can see candidates flow in Hiring app and have Hiring Guide right here.
+For example, you can see candidates flow in Hiring Space and have Hiring Guide right here.
 Easy to find.

-- Clear responsibility.
-Fibery App maintainer is responsible for Wiki part as well.
-For example, Head of Customer Success owns Feedback App in Fibery.
+Clear responsibility.
+Fibery Space maintainer is responsible for Wiki part as well.
+For example, Head of Customer Success owns Feedback Space in Fibery.
 It is her responsibility to maintain Wiki structure inside, remove irrelevant documents and keep the order in place.

-- Automatic permissions.
-If you don’t have access to Hiring app, you don’t see documents relevant to Hiring.
+Automatic permissions.
+If you don’t have access to Hiring Space, you don’t see documents relevant to Hiring.
 As a result, you have less noise.